 Window element Description Filter Expression Type a filter expression.
 This filter specifies the type of event that maps to the policy.
 For example, you have created a policy to run when Netcool/Impact receives an event from an Oracle database with a Department table.
 You want the policy to run when the entry in the department location field (DepLoc) is London.
-You type: DepLoc = "London" Policy to Run Select the policy to assign to the filter and run for the event type.
+You type: DepLoc = "London" An empty filter expression means all events for the policy are triggered.
+Policy to Run Select the policy to assign to the filter and run for the event type.
 Active Selected to activate the filter or cleared to deactivate the filter.
 Chain When chaining policies, select the Chain option for each event mapping that associates a restriction filter with a policy name.
 See the Policy Reference Guide for more information.
 Analyze Filter Click to discover any conflicts with filter mappings that have been set for a service.